Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/README.md

 #### Home Page

-This is the first contact that the user (employee of the Prosper company) has with the platform, he sees an image illustrating the granting of a credit to an imprinter which represents exactly the role of our platform in assisting Prosper employees in assisting with the customer solvency decision (imprinter) of the Prosper.com platform.
-The user can then press the "Learn More" button or press the orange bar then press the button to authenticate (Login), the two possibilities direct the user to the authentication page.
+This is the first contact that the user (employee of the Prosper company) has with the platform, he sees an image illustrating the granting of a credit to a borrower which represents exactly the role of our platform in assisting Prosper employees decide on the solvency of the Prosper platform users.
+The employee can then press the "Learn More" button or press the orange bar then press the button to authenticate (Login), the two possibilities direct the user to the authentication page.